jagpreetrahi/jagpreetrahi/README.md

-- 👋 Hi, I’m @jagpreetrahi
+- 👋 Hi, I’m Jagpreet Singh Rahi , am a developer
 - 🌱 I’m currently pusuing B.E in computer science
 - #### 💡 What I Do:
 - **Full-Stack Development**: I love working with technologies like Node.js, Express.js, React, and databases like MySQL and MongoDB.
 My goal is to create seamless user experiences that make technology feel intuitive and accessible.